Grads of first US Apple Developer Academy feted in Detroit – KION546

 Crippen and his classmates received 10 months of training, with all equipment needed for iOS development provided.
 Graduates developed new apps now available on — or soon coming to — the iPhone app store that address a range of consumer needs, including travel, health and wellness and more.

+Apple opened its first Developer Academy in Brazil nearly a decade ago and has more than a dozen other academies around the world, including in Brazil, Indonesia and Italy.
+It announced the Apple Developer Academy in Detroit in January 2021.

-The effort comes after a federal judge last year ordered Apple to dismantle a lucrative part of the competitive barricade guarding its app store.
+The Detroit graduation comes after a federal judge last year ordered Apple to dismantle a lucrative part of the competitive barricade guarding its app store.
 The judge didn’t brand Apple as a monopolist or require it to allow competing stores to offer apps for iPhones, iPads and iPods.

 Those were two of the biggest objectives sought by Epic Games, the maker of the popular Fortnite video game that filed what it would hoped would be a landmark antitrust case after defying an exclusive payment system that funnels 15% to 30% of all in-app digital transactions on iPhones to Apple.